databricks/spark-redshift/README.md

 ### Configuring column encoding

-When creating a table, `spark-redshift` can be configured to use a specific compression encoding on individual columns.
+When creating a table, this library can be configured to use a specific compression encoding on individual columns.
 You can use the `encoding` column metadata field to specify a compression encoding for each column (see [Amazon docs](http://docs.aws.amazon.com/redshift/latest/dg/c_Compression_encodings.html) for available encodings).

 ### Setting descriptions on columns